twotonnetess/RWAUR_Bozhinova/README.md

 The following scripts are a selection of those used in the analysis of the FRODOSpec observations of RWAUR.
 - *Frodospec_class.py* is the class written to reduce the IFU cubes, extract the spectra and analyse the resulting spectra.

+- *plot_spectra.py* This script plots a number of things beginning with a flattened IFU cube showing the peak of the emission, the extraction map, the S/N ratio in the spectrum versus number of pixels usedin the extraction (the turn over was used to determine the most suitable extraction map).
+Finally the extracted spectrum is plotted along side the extracted sky spectrum.
+Finally a note is recorded whether it was a well extracted spectrum or not.
+These plots can be found in *plots/* and are split into folders based on the observing date, JL13A08, JL13BO1, JL14AO4 and JL14B02.

 - *measure_ew.py* measures the equivalent width of the Halpha emission in the reduced spectra.

 - *measre_oII_ew.py* measures the equivalent width of the OI emisison line at 6300 angstrom.